maxwell-gisborne/listdict/readme.md

     data)
 ```

-If some of the data is missing, we can add standin data, so that all the dicts have the same field
+If some of the data is missing, we can add stand-in data, so that all the dicts have the same field
 ```python
 data = hermoginise(data, default='missing data')
 ```

-If you want to print out the data, you can use the ``to_table(data)`` function to output a OrgMode formated table.
+If you want to print out the data, you can use the ``to_table(data)`` function to output an OrgMode formatted table.

 If you want to read or write to csv, you can use the ``to_csv` and ``from_csv`` functions.

-Several other functions like `remove`, `join`, and `filter` are also avalible.
+Several other functions like `remove`, `join`, and `filter` are also available.

 ## Conventions and Principles